24/09/2025

 Since the release of the Draghi report one year ago, competitiveness has become the main theme of the European Commission.
 However, the definition of competitiveness remains fuzzy and the narrative around it problematic.
 In the name of competitiveness, different initiatives are advanced that entail deregulation and backtracking on green commitments.
 In other cases, we see calls for channelling subsidies to large incumbent companies.
 While the Clean Industrial Deal seeks to bring together climate and competitiveness concerns, its implementation will face many challenges.

-The conference will discuss the goals of the European industrial policy and explore the necessary combination of the clean, just and competitive dimensions.
+The conference discussed the goals of the European industrial policy and explore the necessary combination of the clean, just and competitive dimensions.
 What is competitiveness and its role in achieving European policy objectives?
 How can industrial policies be shaped in a way that supports a just transition, including accelerated decarbonisation, workers’ rights and an enhanced quality of life and environment for all?
 What should be the EU’s goals and vision for trade, in coherence with its industrial policy and just transition?

 • Lucie Studničná, President of the Workers Group, European Economic and Social Committee